WoTTsecurity/agent/docs/examples/google-core-iot/README.md

 $ wget https://pki.google.com/roots.pem
 ```

-We have now installed everything we need to start the agent, so let's give it a shot:
+We have now installed everything we need to start the agent, so let's give it a shot with an example.
+You will need to ensure you remain in the current directory.

+Run the following (ensuring you substitute the correct details):

 ```